No More Spam, Please! How Can You Stop Getting Spam Emails?

-The bad news is that spammers are getting smarter every day which makes this task even more difficult.
-Take the recent LinkedIn password breach that triggered an awful spam campaign.
-People were getting emails that appeared to be from LinkedIn, asking them to confirm their email address by clicking on a link.
-The URL actually led them to an illicit online pharmacy.
+Spammers are getting smarter every day and that only makes the task more difficult.
+Take the recent LinkedIn password breach — many users recieved emails that looked like they were from LinkedIn, asking to confirm email addresses by clicking a link.
+In fact, the link was for an illicit online pharmacy.

 Using spam filters